mickelson/attract/Compile.md

    config directory.
 By default, this config directory is located in `$HOME/.attract` on Linux/FreeBSD systems.

-   NOTE: The Attract-Mode tries to follow the [GNU standards for installation directories][GNUInstallDirs].
+   NOTE: Attract-Mode tries to follow the [GNU standards for installation directories][GNUInstallDirs].
    If you want to change the location where Attract-Mode looks for its default data from `/usr/local/share/attract` you may change these values by running